siberianfox/g2wiki/Useful-Stuff.md

 ##Things We've Learned - Mostly The Hard Way
-Most of these assume the following development setup: Atmel Studio 6.1 on Windows XP in VMWare 5 running on Mac OSX 10.8.3 (Mountain Lion) and using Coolterm 1.4 on the Mac for the USB terminal window.
+Most of these assume the following development setup: Atmel Studio 6.1-2440-beta on Windows XP in VMWare (version 4 or 5) running on Mac OSX 10.8.3 (Mountain Lion) and using Coolterm 1.4 on the Mac for the USB terminal window.
 Using the SAM-ICE for programming and real-time debugging from Studio 6.
 We also use Apple Xcode for editing and compilation and then use Studio6 for programming and debugging.

 In no particular order: